snedic/carnd/project3/README.md

 Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had larger images than were provided in the training set.
+I then preprocessed this data by resizing the images to 323x32x3, converting to grayscale, and applying the same normalization as applied during training and validation steps.

+Having pulled the images from various websites, I noticed a few potential issues.
+First, the images were of various dimensions, so resizing them all to 32x32x3 most likely had different levels of data loss.
+Second, the images had different angles on the signs, with varying backgrounds (clouds, trees, etc.) that could impact the overall ability of the model to classify the images.
+I did not crop the images at all.
+Doing this could help eliminate background oise in the images thus helping the model to more easily identifying the proper label.
+Finally, some of the images used were from websites that included watermarks.
+These watermarks are embedded all over the images.
+Resizing the images should have reduced the negative impact of the watermarks, however, they would still degrade the images and make it harder for a model to classify them.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+Prior to training, I randomly shuffled the data set and used the validation dataset provided.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was between 100 and 200 for a couple models and between 300 and 400 for another as is evidenced by the various charts in my notebook.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.